Herpes: do you need to tell your partner?

 Herpes is Common

 Herpes is caused by the Herpes Simplex Virus, which can lie dormant in the body and not show any symptoms.
-In fact, most of those who have the virus are not aware of it.
+In fact, most of those who have the virus are not aware of it and it does not mean your sex life has to end and there is a range of medications you can easily use to overcome it.
+Around one in five people are infected with the virus so just remember, you’re not alone.

 Diagnosis of the virus helps in the prevention of transmission from one person to another as measures can be taken beforehand.
 The most effective precaution would be avoiding sex as soon as you notice symptoms of an outbreak and up until they have completely disappeared.